Insomnia

 Adjustment insomnia (acute insomnia)

 Adjustment insomnia is also known as transient, short-term, or acute insomnia.
-Causes can be divided into 2 broad categories: environmental and stress-related.
+Causes can be divided into two broad categories: environmental and stress-related.
 Environmental etiologies include unfamiliarity, excessive noise or light, extremes of temperature, or an uncomfortable bed or mattress.
 Stress-related etiologies primarily involve life events, such as a new job or school, deadlines or examinations, or deaths of relatives and close friends.

 Adjustment insomnia typically lasts 3 months or less.
 The insomnia resolves when the stressor is no longer present or the individual adapts to the stressor.